IngloriousCoderz/inglorious-engine/packages/web/README.md

 **`api.select(selectorFn)`**

-Selects a slice of the application state and returns a reactive object.
+Selects a slice of the application state and returns a reactive getter function.
 This is useful for creating components that only depend on a small part of the state, avoiding unnecessary re-renders.

 The `selectorFn` receives the `api` and should return a value.
-The `select` method returns an object with a `value` property and an `unsubscribe` function.
+The `select` method returns a getter function that you call to get the latest value.
+This function also has an `unsubscribe` property.

 **Parameters:**